The Mark of Zorro chapter 35 The clash of blades again

 “It—it is the truth!” the captain gulped, looking at the muzzle of the highwayman’s pistol.

-“Then you have told me falsehood, and can no longer be an officer of mine!” the cried.
+“Then you have told me falsehood, and can no longer be an officer of mine!” the governor cried.
 “It appears that this highwayman can do as he pleases with you!
 Ha!
-But I still believe that Don is a traitor, and the members of his family, and it has availed you nothing, Señor Zorro, to play this little scene.
+But I still believe that Don Carlos Pulido is a traitor, and the members of his family, and it has availed you nothing, Señor Zorro, to play this little scene.

 “My soldiers shall continue to pursue them—and you!
 And before they are done, I’ll have the Pulidos dragged in the dirt, and I’ll have you stretching a rope with your carcass!”